decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-07-18-two-round-Simplex.md

 ### Acknowledgments

 We thank Brendan Kobayashi Chou, Andrew Lewis-Pye, Patrick O'Grady for fixing a liveness error in a previous version and thank Kartik Nayak, Max Resnick, and Dan Boneh for valuable feedback.
 The work is done while Yuval Efron is affiliated with and the other authors are visiting a16z Crypto Research.

+*For the surrounding Simplex line and related background posts, see the [Simplex chapter](https://decentralizedthoughts.github.io/2026-05-25-chapter-simplex/).*